CASE STUDY #1

 Context:

 Company’s analytics landscape had grown fast but uneven.
 Teams were doing heroic work, yet standards, ownership, and metric consistency lagged.
+Constantly bombarded by new requests, escalations and never ending fire fighting to keep the lights on, day over day.

 Challenges (before we started):